 Hugo Voting Process

 The Hugo Awards voting process has two stages: a nomination period and a final voting period.
-During the nomination period ballots may be cast by members of the current and following years’ Worldcons (as of the end of the previous calendar year) and (for 2018 only) also members of the following year’s Worldcon.
+During the nomination period ballots may be cast by members of the current and previous years’ Worldcons (as of the end of the previous calendar year) and (for 2018 only) also members of the following year’s Worldcon.

 After the nomination period closes, only members of the current Worldcon are eligible to vote on the final ballot.